Neil’s top tips for your best Christmas tree yet

 Most of us only have to put up one Christmas tree, but Head Gardener Neil Miller has over 300 to deal with each year!

 Thankfully Neil says putting up hundreds of festive firs is a highlight of his job at Hever.

 The Christmas trees are delivered from Hole Park at Rolvenden.
-251 are placed on the trail in the grounds and in the grotto and 75 in the Castle, the restaurants and offices.
+They are placed on the trail, in the grounds, in the grotto, in the Castle, the restaurants and offices.